 - Micro-organisms need humidity to grow.
 By keeping moisture at bay through ventilation and heating, it is possible to prevent the growth of mold and other microbes.

 However, such measures are not always sufficient to keep microbes away.
-You can adhere to good hygiene practices and still experience mold growth on the ceiling, spoiled food, or foul-smelling carpets.
+You can adhere to good hygiene practices and still experience mold growth, food spoilage, or malodor.

-Life Material Technologies Limited (LIFE) has developed proprietary technology to serve as a second line of defense against micro-organisms, in combination with good hygiene practices.
-LIFE’s technology is built around incorporating antibacterial, antifungal and antialgal ingredient into materials such as plastics, coatings, ceramics, paper, and textiles, to make products made from such materials antimicrobial for the lifetime of the products.
+Life Material Technologies Limited (LIFE) has developed a range of proprietary technologies to serve as a second line of defense against micro-organisms, in combination with good hygiene practices.
+LIFE’s technologies are built around incorporating antibacterial, antifungal and antialgal ingredients into materials such as plastics, coatings, ceramics, paper, and textile fibers, to make consumer and industrial products made from such materials antimicrobial for the lifetime of the products.